bourque/lasp_exercise/README.md

 The following points describe some of the design decisions that I made when writing the software to support this exercise:

 - I chose Python as the primary programming language to work on this exercise, as this is the language I am most comfortable with and use on a day-to-day basis.
-Python is a popular, well supported, modern, open-source language, and has many useful third-party libraries to help manage and store data/information (e.g. `pandas`), perform scientific calculations (e.g. `numpy`), and visualize results (e.g. `matplotlib` or `bokeh`).
-Because Python is an interpreted, dynamically typed language, it tends to perform slower than other languages such as `C`, however, since this exercise is rather small-scale (i.e. not dealing with a lot of data) and scince results need not be computed in a real-time environment, speed is not really a concern.
+Python is a popular, well-supported, modern, open-source language, and has many useful third-party libraries to help manage and store data/information (e.g. `pandas`), perform scientific calculations (e.g. `numpy`), and visualize results (e.g. `matplotlib` or `bokeh`).
+Because Python is an interpreted, dynamically-typed language, it tends to perform slower than other languages such as `C`, however, since this exercise is rather small-scale (i.e. not dealing with a lot of data) and scince results need not be computed in a real-time environment, speed is not really a concern.

 - I used an object-oriented approach within the Python code.
 The code utilizes a class (which I called `IrradianceExercise`) and utilizes attributes and methods to complete the exercise as opposed to a functional approach that